Sample Real Estate Investment Business Plan

 Operations – This includes technology you may use (property management software), locations, management plan, and anything else that affects day-to-day operations of your business and investments.

-Marketing & Sales – This may include how you plan to stage and rent properties, or to sell your real estate.
+Marketing & Sales – This may include how you plan to stage and rent properties or to sell your real estate.
 From online listings all the way down to your concept for showings.

 Milestones – How fast do you want to grow, when will you raise rents, when do you want to hire your first employee… anything can be a milestone and it’s unique to your particular investing strategy.

 Metrics – It’s important to determine how you measure success.
-There are many ways to measure this, but in real estate, it could be number of units, yearly income, or net worth among other things.
+There are many ways to measure this, but in real estate, it could be the number of units, yearly income, or net worth among other things.